Robotic surgery hospital Adyar

 As we age, challenges like joint stiffness, balance problems, or muscle loss can slow us down.
 But slowing down doesn’t mean stopping.
 With the right approach, an exercise workout for seniors helps you adapt and stay mobile.

-For expert support and guidance, Geriatric Care Doctors can help you manage these changes and maintain your independence with tailored care plans and mobility-focused therapies.
+For expert support and guidance, Geriatric Care Doctor can help you manage these changes and maintain your independence with tailored care plans and mobility-focused therapies.

 Common Causes of Reduced Mobility: